prahlad-das/Das-sort/README.md

 It can be used only for sorting integers.
 It is more efficient when value of integers in the list is not high.

+To start with, we create a list to store number.